-The Power of Intentionby Amylee Amos MS, RDN, IFMCPLifestyle
+The Power of Intentionby Amylee Amos PhD, RDN, IFMCPLifestyle

 This time of year we hear a lot about reflecting.
 Reflecting on the year that has passed as it comes to a close.
 Reflecting on accomplishments, both personal and professional, reflecting on losses or obstacles that we have encountered.
 Chances are, your year had ups and downs.

 If you were to look back today of your life, would you say that it has been happy?
 What makes a happy life?
 I once heard that a happy life consists of many happy years.
 Happy years consist of happy months.
 Happy months consist of happy weeks, happy weeks consist of happy days, and happy days consist of happy moments.
 And for the most part, we get to choose if we have happy moments.
 Positive and negative encounters and events happen to all of us, but we can control the meaning we assign to those events.
 Meaning, which we choose and assign to things all day every day, dictates our emotional state.

 2018 may have brought health challenges for your or your family.
 This year you or a loved one may have received a diagnosis or started experiencing symptoms, or perhaps just learned that you have genetic risk for a chronic illness.
 Health problems such as this can be debilitatingly frightening.
 But you choose the meaning you assign to it.
 You can either wallow in the fear, or you can hide from it, or you can move forward by taking control of your health in every way you can in the coming year.
 Not every health problem can be solved by nutrition and lifestyle intervention, but setting an intention for health and taking action to maximize your health in the new year can have an exemplary impact.